COSIMA/access-om2/README.md

 ## Limitations

-This software has only been tested on NCI raijin supercomputer.
+This software configuration has only been tested on the NCI raijin supercomputer.

 ## Install